sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 No. The files are not touched until you paste.
 If you don't paste, the files just stay in place.

+#### Can I move files by clicking the “Paste” menu item?

+No, you can only use the keyboard shortcuts.
+The app works by overriding the original keyboard shortcuts.
+There is no way to override the Finder menu items.

 #### Where can I find the changelog?

 Go [here](https://apps.apple.com/app/id6448461551) and click “Version History”.